V1p3rL0rd/ansible_zabbix_agent_for_ubuntu/README.md

 # Ansible zabbix agent installer for ubuntu
-This simple Ansible playbook automaticaly install and confiure zabbix agents on Ubuntu hosts.
+This is a very simple Ansible playbook will help you to install and confiure zabbix agents on Ubuntu hosts.

-The script is executed in several stages:
+The playbook contains a several tasks:

 1) Download Zabbix repository package
 2) Install Zabbix repository package